karanpratapsingh/system-design/README.md

 ## Load balancer vs Reverse Proxy

 Wait, isn't reverse proxy similar to a load balancer?
 Well, no as a load balancer is useful when we have multiple servers.
-Often, load balancers route traffic to a set of servers serving the same function, while, reverse proxies can be useful even with just one web server or application server.
+Often, load balancers route traffic to a set of servers serving the same function, while reverse proxies can be useful even with just one web server or application server.
 A reverse proxy can also act as a load balancer but not the other way around.

 ## Examples